-Deployment Support Services: Parents may receive a 20% deployment reduction for regularly scheduled childcare and reduction for other deployment support services.

-Please contact Parent Central Services for additional information regarding Deployment SupportServices.
+Deployment Support Services: Parents may receive a 20% deployment reduction forregularly scheduled childcare and reduction for other deployment support services.
+Contact Parent Central Services for additional information regarding Deployment SupportServices.

-Parent Participation Fee Reduction: Parents may earn a fee reduction for participating for a minimum of 10 hours in CYS programs.
+- Parent Participation Fee Reduction: Parents may earn a fee reduction for participating for a minimum of 10 hours in CYS programs.
 A 10% reduction on one month's fee for one child/youth may be awarded for each 10 hours of parent participation.
-Reductions are limited to 10% per child/youth per month.

-Parent participation hours may accumulate month to month and may not be shared with other Families.
+Reductions are limited to 10% per child/youth per month. - Parent participation hours may accumulate month to month and may not be shared with other Families.
 The CYS Coordinator may approve military units or formal organizations such as Family Readiness Groups (FRG) to "adopt" Families who are unable to accumulate participation hoursdue to deployment or other extenuating circumstances.
 Families must be identified and approved prior to the accumulation of points.
 Members of units or organizations are not required to have children/youth enrolled in CYS.
-Adopted Families may not use hours accumulated on their behalf when the deployment or extenuating circumstance ends.

-Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled childcare programs or seasonal youth sports offered by CYS.
+Adopted Families may not use hours accumulated on their behalf when the deployment or extenuating circumstance ends. - Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled childcare programs or seasonal youth sports offered by CYS.
 MCRs for childcare and youth sports are determined separately and may not be combined.
-MCRs are not applied to Hourly Care, SKIES Unlimited fees, or School Age occasional user fees.

-Seasonal youth sports: MCR applies to Families with more than one child enrolled in a seasonal youth sport.
-The Standard Army-wide MCR is applied to the second child and all subsequent children enrolled in a youth sport occurring in the same season.

-Regularly scheduled childcare programs (Full-day, Part day, Before and After School Age, etc.): MCR applies to Families with more than one child enrolled in ongoing childcare programs.
+MCRs are not applied to hourly care, SKIES Unlimited fees, or School Age Center occasional user fees. - Seasonal Youth Sports: MCR applies to Families with more than one child enrolled in a seasonal youth sport.
+The Standard Army-wide MCR is applied to the second child and all subsequent children enrolled in a youth sport occurring in the same season. - Regularly Scheduled Childcare Programs: MCR applies to Families with more than one child enrolled in ongoing childcare programs.
 The child enrolled in the highest cost care option is considered the first child and pays full fee.
 The Standard Army-wide MCR is applied to thesecond child and all subsequent children enrolled in regular ongoing childcare program.